sieste/darksky/README.md

 ### Install and config ###

 * clone the repository (or just download the executable `fcst.py`)
-* copy `.pyfcio.conf` to your home directory and add your forecast.io API key
+* copy `.pyfcio.conf` to your home directory and add your forecast.io API key and location